astrorat.com

 The Altair 8800C Project

 For this project, I wanted something more closely aligned to the original Altair 8800 computer systems from the 1970s.
-It turned out that others have also had a similar dream and over time have created a number of boards and hardware solutions to achieve a system that is being called the Altair 8800C in some circles.
+It turned out that others have also had a similar dream and over time have created a few boards and hardware solutions to achieve a system that is being called the Altair 8800C in some circles.

 A hybrid computer like this one, mixing new and vintage equipment, allows the computer to serve as a reliable platform when working on vintage or designing new S-100 boards.

-The Altair 8800C is as close as it gets to having a vintage Altair 8800 in ones personal retro computer collection without having to pay the high prices being received for the classic ones on Ebay or other such site.
+The Altair 8800C is as close as it gets to having a vintage Altair 8800 in one’s personal retro computer collection without having to pay the high prices being received for the classic ones on eBay or other such site.

 Below is what I came up with for my Altair 8800C.